|South Peak - West Face

-Climb a blocky, left facing set of flakes with an exciting finish to a ledge.
+Climb a blocky, right facing set of flakes with an exciting finish to a ledge.
 The flakes form an arc, hence the route name.
 There are typically some loose flakes or blocks on this route, so be cautious.

 From Banana, you can climb Debbie and gain the Gunsight Notch, or angle left, then right up some ledge systems on easy ground to the Gunsight Notch.

 Begin directly below the Gunsight Notch on the West Face of the South Peak.
 Take the trail used for Old Man's Route and head up to the wall from there.

 Definitely watch the loose rock.
 As of April '09, there was a large (10 lbs?) block loose about 3/4 of the way up.
 Would have made a great hold...

 Sep 6, 2012